 To add HCPRWAC to the Control Program, the list of RACF modules included in the CP kernel must be modified.
 Do the following:

-- 1. Log on to the MAINT user ID. - 2.
-Update the VMSES/E VM SYSSUF inventory file - a.
-Use VMFUPDAT to update VM SYSSUF: vmfupdat syssuf - b.
-Scroll through the panels to find Compname for RACF, as shown in Figure 8 on page 56.
-You need to change: - :INCLUDE YES to:
+- 1. Log on to the MAINT620 user ID.

+- 2. Update the VMSES/E VM SYSSUF inventory file

+- a.
+Use VMFUPDAT to update VM SYSSUF: